Self Defense is mostly about defense.

 Responding to your attacker with violence, aggression and anger may just save your life.

-The techniques I teach are not very difficult to learn or do.
+The techniques I used to teach are not very difficult to learn or do.
 It’s the commitment to being violent when necessary that takes work for some people.

 So, when you are practicing self defense techniques, remember to also practice being violent.
 You can use training dummies (B.O.B.), heavy bags, kick bags and, if you’re lucky, a willing training partner.